 That said, each month does bring something different to the archipelago.
 Subtle changes in Galapagos animal behavior such as breeding, nesting, hatching, feeding, growing, and migrating.
 The Galapagos natural world is in constant change.

 In August, don't miss the adorable newborn sea lion pups.
 They depend on their mother during their first months of life, suckling milk and requiring protection from large sea lions and predators.
 Tourists can take great photos of these cute little fellas, but remember to keep your distance as mothers are sometimes aggressive if their pups are threatened.

 It's also an exciting time under the water.
 Hammerhead shark sightings become more common around North Seymour and at Kicker Rock (San Cristobal).
 Further north island's Darwin and Wolf fall directly on the migratory path of giant whale sharks who feed on the rich krill.
 Specialist live-aboard scuba cruises give visitors the bucket list opportunity to dive with these graceful giants of the deep.

 For bird watchers August can be great fun too.
 Galapagos Hawks are courting spectacular skydives, and Flamingos are pairing up for the season too.
 Handsome swallow-tailed gulls and the impressive Waved Albatross are already one step ahead with nests built and clutches of eggs being laid.

 Check out the infographic below for some of the special wildlife highlights to expect at Galapagos in August.

-We really hope that this August in Galapagos blog was useful.
-If you are looking for a complete summary of Galapagos climate across the year, then also check out our general Galapagos Weather blog.
+We really hope that this August in Galapagos blog was useful for trip planning.
+If you are looking for a complete summary of the Galapagos climate across the year, then also check out our general Galapagos Weather blog.

 If you need any help planning your Galapagos Vacation (in August or any other month!), then please get in touch - we'd love to help!